 Cultivating Self-Compassion:

-Practicing self-compassion involves treating oneself with kindness and understanding, especially after experiences of rejection.
+Self-Kindness: Practicing self-compassion involves treating oneself with kindness and understanding, especially after experiences of rejection.
 This reduces self-criticism and fosters a more supportive internal dialogue.

 Mindful Self-Awareness: Being mindful of one’s emotional states and responding with compassion rather than judgment helps mitigate the negative impact of rejection.